vorner/rust-presentations/101_for_cpp.md

 * Adheres to Rust codestyle conventions (eg. getter without `get_`).
 * Unwrap because of lock poisoning
-* The setter would probably be written in a single command too.
+* The setter would probably be written in a single command too, just showing off some syntax.
 * Is 1:1 rewrite, including where move semantics or copying of things happen
 * Doesn't allow the access to the inner string without locking.
 In C++ we could make a mistake, for example overlook something during refactoring.